Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 See https://nixos.org/wiki/OBS for further instructions
 ***

-### Manually compiling on Redhat-based distros such as Fedora
+### Manually compiling on Red Hat based distros such as Fedora
 * Get RPM fusion at http://rpmfusion.org/Configuration/

 * Set up a build environment (substitute yum with dnf on Fedora 22 and up):